nulogy/design-system/docs/catalog/components/text-input.md

 ```

 ### Size
-Input size should match the expected length of the input.
+Whenever possible input match the width of the input field with expected length of the input.
+If that is not possible fill the entire width of the container.

-There are 3 suggested sizes:
-- Full size that fills the container entirely with the maximum of TBD
-- Half size that occupies 1/2 of the containers
-- Third size that occupies 1/3 of the container

 ##### Related